oasislinux/oasis/README.md

 * Sources can be referenced through a URL or git submodule, but not included directly in the oasis repository.
 This way, users only need to download the sources they are interested in.
+* `/etc` directory should be simple enough for system administrators to understand in its entirety and customize appropriately.

 # Components